liferay/liferay-docs/develop/learning-paths/articles/05-adding-a-portlet-to-the-control-panel/02-updating-your-service-later.markdown

 However, you need to add a new service method for updating a guestbook and a new service method for deleting a guestbook.
 You also need to add a service method that returns the number of guestbooks in a site.
-You'll use this service method when you're implementing your user interface since you'll use a Liferay taglib construct called Search Container.
+You'll use this service method when you're implementing your user interface since you'll use a Liferay tag library construct called Search Container.
 Your search container needs to know how many guestbooks to display.

 ## Adding Guestbook Service Methods